crosswalk-project/crosswalk-website/documentation/Manifest/05-Icons.md

     res/drawable/xxhdpi/icon.png (copied from icon128.png)

 When the application is installed, Android will use the file appropriate for the target's screen resolution as the application icon in the home screen, application list and other relevant locations.

+### Crosswalk 8

+Although the `icons` field is more complex, the `make_apk.py` script discards most of the information it contains, instead simplifying its content to match the [format used in Crosswalk 1-7](#Crosswalk-1-7).
+This makes most sense if illustrated by an example.

+Using the example `icons` field setting from above:

+    "icons": [
+      {
+        "src": "icon_small.png",
+        "type": "image/png",
+        "sizes": "64x64"
+      },
+      {
+        "src": "icon_large.png",
+        "type": "image/png",
+        "sizes": "128x128"
+      },
+      {
+        "src": "icon_large_hd.png",
+        "type": "image/png",
+        "sizes": "128x128",
+        "density": "2"
+      }
+    ]

+`make_apk.py` would parse this to produce this object, equivalent to the one used by Crosswalk 1-7:

+    "icons": {
+      "64": "icon_small.png",
+      "128": "icon_large_hd.png"
+    }

+The script effectively takes the first part of the `sizes` property and uses this as the key; then sets the value to whatever is in `src`.
+As can be seen from the above example, this discards the `density` information altogether: the `"128"` key is first set to the value `"icon_large.png"` (as this occurs first in the array); but is then overwritten by `"icon_large_hd.png"`, which occurs later in the icon array.

+Once the `icons` object has been parsed and simplified, the [same mapping to Android drawables](#Crosswalk-1-7) is used to write the icon files into the apk file.

 ## Acknowledgements